vdesmond/attractors/README.md

 Attractors is a package for simulation and visualization of strange attractors.

+For complete documentation, see the repository docs at https://github.com/Vignesh-Desmond/attractors

 ## Installation

 The package is currently hosted on PyPi and can be installed with pip: